Artistic Team & Staff

 Emily Cloyd, Artistic Associate

 Emily Cloyd grew up in Vienna, VA, training at The Russell School of Ballet.
 After receiving her high school diploma with a concentration in ballet from The University of North Carolina School of the Arts, she performed with Ballet Austin, first as a trainee and then as an apprentice, before joining Nashville Ballet’s Second Company, NB2.
 She then returned to her home state of Virginia, receiving her BA and Master of Public Health from the University of Virginia.
 While at UVA, Emily performed with the university’s Dance Department and served as the president of Rhapsody Ballet Ensemble, a student-run ballet performance organization.
-She joined CBA’s faculty in 2021 and is excited to be back for this upcoming year!
+In 2019, Emily deepened her yoga practice at Fly Dog Yoga and became a certified Power Vinyasa teacher.
+She joined the faculty of Charlottesville Ballet Academy in 2021, and she is excited to be back for this upcoming year working with the professional company and trainee dancers!

 Kristina Edwards, Artistic Associate